 How to make the best Chinese sesame noodles

 Egg noodles are super tasty, but you can go for any other variety.
 They don't cost more than £1-1.30 depending on the brand, and you get to feed the whole family.

 You can up the nutrition by using more veggies, even meat.
 The Broccoli and Beef Noodles Stir Fry are one of my favourite Asian recipes that I can eat anything of the day, 7 days out of 7.
 But this vegetarian version is even quicker, and equally delicious.
 You don't even need any marinade, just get everything straight into the wok, and job done!

 - Chop the spring onions, garlic and ginger, finely slice or grate a carrot.

 - Heat up the oil in pan or wok, add the veggies and stir fry for about 30 seconds or so, until their release their flavours.

-- Add the noddles, give a good stir.
+- Add the noodles, give a good stir.

 There are 2 ingredients that take this sauce to the very next level: tahini paste, and sesame oil.
 Tahini paste is made of sesame seeds, so it brings extra flavour and richness.
 Just add the tahini paste with sesame oil, light and dark soy sauce and Chinese rice vinegar, and mix well.

-Pour the sauce over the noddles, toss well, then garnish with sesame seeds and parsley.
+Pour the sauce over the noodles, toss well, then garnish with sesame seeds and parsley.
 If you don't mind a bit of spiciness, feel free to add some chilli peppers too, I did not add any because my little one had some noodles too, they are her favourite.

 Healthy meals for healthy kids